 Though we may think World of Warcraft is for the man in his mother’s basement, that’s not true.
 At least not anymore.
 Games are—or at least should be—for everyone, but there are many games that undermine that sentiment.
 There’s a perception that those who own the gamer culture are straight, white men.
 This perception makes sense, seeing as video game companies have marketed to white males for decades now, and everything that they see in games says ‘women are here for your visual pleasure.’
 Playing games is not gendered!
 But at some point during the earlier stages of gaming, it was lost and this space has since been marketed as a men’s space, and now that’s changing.

 Grasping the sexism and gender inequality that exists in video games did not really sink into my brain until I was a teenager.
-I 4d1693d09ca65192004432f8cdaa9504have been a gamer since I was about six years old.
+I have been a gamer since I was about six years old.
 I would watch my cousins and my older brother play their violent fighting games or first person shooter games without realizing any of the subtext within the game and its characters.
 At the time, if I wanted to play, I simply could without any hostile comments towards my gender.

 As I got older and encountered the online platform of gaming through consoles, my gender became a problem and it was as my friends and I were harassed online that it truly clicked for me.
 Truth be told, I avoided the online platform just to avoid any kind of harassment from other players.
 Many women choose gender neutral usernames online or play with their headset off so that players cannot hear whether or not they are female.
-They try to avoid calling attention to themselves because what we will hear resembles comments like this, ‘get back in the kitchen,’ which compared to what most female users hear, is among some of the less harsh remarks.77305
+They try to avoid calling attention to themselves because what we will hear resembles comments like this, ‘get back in the kitchen,’ which compared to what most female users hear, is among some of the less harsh remarks.

 Sexist depictions of women, objectification and lack of diversity of the female form as depicted in the previous images are just some of the abundant ways video games discriminate against women.
 Objectification, fetishism, a hostility toward female gamers, sexual harassment, gendered games, and the overall assumption that female gamers are incompetent and lack skill make the gaming world an unwelcoming place for females.
 It’s not hard to see why this is so after scrolling through the comments in Jenny Haniver’s website, looking at a couple of gameplays and game advertisements.
 Ubisoft, a game company goes as far as saying that “women are just too difficult to animate,” in response to questions regarding an abandoned attempt to provide a female character option for one of their most recent Assassin’s Creed games, Assassin’s Creed: Unity despite others coming out and saying that their claim was rather exaggerated.
 Ubisoft really enjoys holding onto their white, male protagonists.